• Skip to primary navigation

 Shaken Basil Iced Tea Recipe

-During the summer I’m totally into Shaken Basil Iced Tea.
+This Shaken Basil Iced Tea recipe is essential for hot summer days.
 Iced Tea infused with basil is super refreshing with straight from the garden flavor.
-Shaken in a cocktail shaker, then served over ice, this is the perfect summer beverage and delicious herbal spin on my favorite black tea.
+Shaken in a cocktail shaker, then served over ice, it’s the ideal summer beverage and a delicious herbal spin on my favorite black tea.

 Shaken iced tea with fresh basil in a glass.